Our role in Scotland’s Deposit Return Scheme

 The engagement from the public during the consultation shows the appetite in Scotland for us all to live a more sustainable lifestyle and the understanding of a need for more care in how we dispose of the things we use.

 Zero Waste Scotland and the Scottish Government have continued a programme of face-to-face engagement with the key parties concerned in a deposit return scheme, to ensure their views and evidence were considered in the development of the scheme design.

 The scheme design was presented to the Scottish Parliament in May 2019, with the draft regulations that will embed the scheme in law following in September.
 Zero Waste Scotland has supported the Scottish Government on the ‘island-proofing’ of these regulations, holding a series of engagement events with island communities.
-The feedback from these events fed into an Island Communities Impact Assessment [insert link to island page] and helped shape changes to the regulations that are designed to make sure the scheme works for all of Scotland’s communities.
+The feedback from these events fed into an Island Communities Impact Assessment and helped shape changes to the regulations that are designed to make sure the scheme works for all of Scotland’s communities.

 Zero Waste Scotland has contributed to continued engagement with key stakeholders and to the establishment of the Implementation Advisory Group.
 We also contributed to the development of a Full Business Case, Equalities Impact Assessment, Business Regulatory Impact Assessment and Strategic Environmental Assessment, consulting with a range of organisations in the process.
 Updates to these documents were published in February 2020, to bring them up to date with new evidence and the revisions to the regulations.

 Scotland’s Environment Secretary, Roseanna Cunningham, laid the final regulations for Scotland’s Deposit Return Scheme in the Scottish Parliament in March 2020.
 These later became law in May 2020 confirming a go-live date of July 2022 for deposit return to begin in Scotland.